ing-bank/ingenious-doc/docs/databaseTesting/database.md

         ![dbSettings](../img/db/dbsettings.png "dbSettings")

-    - There are two ways to provide the properties:
+    - There are two ways to provide the property values:
-        1. Hardcoded Properties – These are values explicitly defined within the configuration.
+        1. Hardcoded values – These are values explicitly defined within the configuration.
 They remain constant and do not change across environments.
-        1. Dynamic Properties – Construct the property using a combination of runtime variables, user-defined variables, and datasheet values.
-This approach allows for greater flexibility and adaptability across environments.
+        1. Dynamic values – Construct the property using runtime variables, user-defined variables, and datasheet values or a combination of these.
+This approach allows for flexibility and adaptability across environments.

         For example: